danielbodnar/awesome-stars/README.md

 - [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences
 - [toshi-search/Toshi](https://github.com/toshi-search/Toshi) - A full-text search engine in rust
 - [go-ego/riot](https://github.com/go-ego/riot) - Go Open Source, Distributed, Simple and efficient Search Engine; Warning: This is V1 and beta version, because of big memory consume, and the V2 will be rewrite all code.
-- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.
+- [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow.
 - [quickwit-oss/tantivy](https://github.com/quickwit-oss/tantivy) - Tantivy is a full-text search engine library inspired by Apache Lucene and written in Rust
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js

 ## security

+- [fabacab/awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam) - :computer:🛡️ A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.
+- [slok/agebox](https://github.com/slok/agebox) - Age based repository file encryption gitops tool
 - [Athena-OS/athena-iso](https://github.com/Athena-OS/athena-iso) - Athena OS is an Arch Linux-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [sensepost/gowitness](https://github.com/sensepost/gowitness) - 🔍 gowitness - a golang, web screenshot utility using Chrome Headless